ytmytm/llama2.c64/README.md

 ## Model

 There are two parts to the model: tokenizer and model weights.
 For C64, they need to be processed a bit.

-This can be done with the `generate-model-files.py` script.
+This is done with the `generate-model-files.py` script.

 The script will read the tokenizer and model weights and save the corresponding files:

-- tokenizer.bin - tokenizer data with NULL-terminated strings, uint16_t vocabulary size and offsets, and with uint8_t string lengths
+- `tokenizer.bin` - tokenizer data with NULL-terminated strings, uint16_t vocabulary size and offsets, and with uint8_t string lengths
-- config.bin - model parameters
+- `config.bin` - model parameters
-- weights.bin - model weights, a REU image padded to the next valid size (2MB, 4MB, 16MB)
+- `weights.bin` - model weights, a REU image padded to the next valid size (2MB, 4MB, 16MB)

 Original model weights and tokenizer file came from the [tinyllamas](https://huggingface.co/karpathy/tinyllamas/tree/main/stories260K) repository.
 You will find there also training information.